NorthernDemon/Global-Snapshot/README.md

 Introduction
 -------

-Chandy-Lamport snapshot algorithm

-Distributed Hash Table with Data Partitioning and Concurrent Replication inspired by [Amazon Dynamo](http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf).
+Distributed Snapshot uses [Chandy-Lamport snapshot algorithm](https://en.wikipedia.org/wiki/Snapshot_algorithm) and applied into a simple banking application.
 Application is build on top of [Java RMI](http://en.wikipedia.org/wiki/Java_remote_method_invocation), which is an object-oriented equivalent of remote procedure calls ([RPC](http://en.wikipedia.org/wiki/Remote_procedure_call)).

-Server nodes form a ring topology with items and nodes put in ascending order.
-Each node is responsible for items, falling into the space between current node inclusively and predecessor node exclusively.
-Client can get/update item from any node in the ring, even if coordinator node does not have item itself.
+Bank branches are treated as nodes, which form a strongly connected graph (single connected component).
+Each node has an initial balances and start exchanging random amount of money (within predefined boundaries) at fixed time rate as soon as they are connected.
+Any node can initiate snapshot and log it into *.csv file.

+Distributed Snapshot effectively selects a consistent cut (no messages jump from future into the past and no message receipt is recorded without send) and is a non-blocking algorithm.
+Snapshot reflects the global state in which the distributed system might have been.

 ####Features
-    - server node can join or leave the ring
-    - server can be crashed and recovered
-    - server can be run on separate hosts
+    - nodes can be run on separate hosts
-    - server supports replication of items
-    - client can view topology of the ring
+    - nodes can join but cannot leave (for simplicity of the cut)
-    - client can get/update items and replicas concurrently
+    - nodes can initiate and log the distributed snapshot
+    - multiple snapshots can be taken at a same time (distinguished by snapshot ID)

 ####Assumptions
-    - node serves one client at a time
-    - all nodes know each other in the ring, but cannot tell if it is operational or not
-    - nodes join/leave/crash/recover one at a time when there are no ongoing requests
+    - system is peer-to-peer: any bank can connect to any other
+    - bank makes new transfer immediately after the previous one
-    - nodes knows one existing node (id and host) in the ring in order to join/recover
+    - nodes knows one existing node (id and host) in the graph in order to join
-    - client knows one existing node (id and host) in the ring in order to get/update/view
-    - no parallel client requests affecting the same item

 Installation
 -------